kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 ## Unique List Item Keys

 So it's saying, hey, I need a key, so let's talk about that for just a second.

+### How does React work in terms of rerendering?

 So how does React work in terms of like rerendering it?
 Everytime that something changes, it runs the rerender function here, right?
-So it runs this searchParams function again.
+So it runs this `searchParams` function again.
 I want you to imagine that maybe these options were more complicated.

-Maybe they were deeply of necetries of DOM structures, so let's say I had the ability to resort these options one way or another.
+Maybe they were deeply of nested trees of DOM structures, so let's say I had the ability to resort these options one way or another.
 Well, what React would typically see is, this is different than it was before, I'm gonna go rerender everything.
 But if I'm just resorting them into a different order, that would be a lot of a necessary work, quite slow, potentially.

-What would be really useful, is like, hey, React, I just reordered these.
-I didn't actually create and destroy anything, they're just in a different order now.
-And the way you can do that is you can say, key = some unique thing about that particular item.
+_What would be really useful, is like, hey, React, I just reordered these.
+I didn't actually create and destroy anything, they're just in a different order now._ **And the way you can do that is you can say, key = some unique thing about that particular item**.
 In this case they're all strings and I know they're all different.

 So if I say key = [animal] then it's happy, because then it says if dog was here, but now it's down here.
 It's like I'm just going to take that option, I'm not gonna destroy it, I'm just gonna move it down there, so that's what key does.
 So it's a little performance thing that's really easy to do.

-So the key here is, it needs to be some sort of unique identifier about that particular object, right?
+So the key here is, **it needs to be some sort of unique identifier about that particular object**, right?
 So maybe if you're sorting user objects, you can sort it by the email, or their user ID, or something that's gonna be unique per user.
 Then if it moves here, and then it moves down here, it is the same thing.

 So that React can tell it's the same thing, makes sense?
 Now something that's really important is it has to be unique, so if I put 1, right?
 Now all of these are gonna have a key of 1 and is going to freak out.